siongui/paligo/README.rst

 Travis CI output nothing in 10 minutes so the deployment fails because 10 min no output constraint.

-The workaround is - the first time deployment is manually done.
+The workaround I thought is - the first time deployment is manually done.
 I create symlinks for all webpages (more than 1M+ symlinks) on my local Ubuntu machine, and push the whole repo to remote gh-pages branch of GitHub repo.
 The following is git instructions for first-time deployment [9]_:

 .. code-block:: bash